riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 Once all values are selected click **"Finish"**.

 ### 2f Load data in background
-At this point the dataset is loaded in the background and you receive both an email when the process starts and when the data is loaded.
-This should only take a couple of minutes; move on to section 3 below.
+Now, the dataset is loaded in the background and you receive both an email when the process starts and when the data is loaded.
+This only takes a couple of minutes; move on to section 3 below.
 Come back and verify the data later.

 ## 3 Use DSBulk Loader with the Astra CLI
 The [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) is a command line tool that includes commands for databases, streams, a CQL console, and data loading with DSBulk amongst other things.

 The [DSBulk Loader](https://docs.datastax.com/en/dsbulk/docs/dsbulkAbout.html) can be used for small or large amounts of data, has full error reporting and logging, can load and un-load data, and can reliably count database records.
 This is a command line tool and can be used in automated processes.

-While DSBulk is pretty easy to use on its own, the Astra CLI makes using it a little simpler and provides a whole set of other options we'll explore below.
+While DSBulk is easy to use on its own, the Astra CLI makes using it a little simpler and provides a whole set of other options we'll explore below.

 ### 3a Install Astra CLI
-The first thing you'll need to do is install the Astra CLI.
+First, install the Astra CLI.
 Execute the following command in a local terminal.

 📘 **Command to execute**
 ```shell